We can’t buy our way to an ethical or sustainable world.

 Slaves to Fashion

 Remember that thing I said about sweatshops in the 90s?
 Well, they never actually disappeared.
 Instead, today’s ‘new sweatshops’ are more pernicious than before.
-Robert Ross delves deeper than news headlines and unpacks ideas like unfettered global capitalism, deregulation, and union erosion that are causing exploitation of garment workers today.
+Robert Ross delves deeper than news headlines and unpacks ideas like unfettered global capitalism, deregulation, and union erosion that are causing the exploitation of garment workers today.
 Amazon.

 Have you read a book I’ve missed?
 Let me know what you think of this list.